RandyParedis/GraphDonkey/docs/Flowcharts.md

 followed by an equals sign (`=`) or a colon (`:`), followed by a string or a name.
 They allow users to define some additional functionalities for their graphs.
 Please be aware that the percentage sign must be at the beginning of a line.
+They may be ended with a semicolon.

 Invalid preprocessor statements are ignored for now and the valid ones are:
 ```
 % TRUE: "Yes"           // The label for the edges when a condition is true
-% FALSE: "No"           // The label for the edges when a condition is false
+% FALSE: "No";          // The label for the edges when a condition is false
 % splines: "polyline"   // The graphviz graph splines attribute
 ```